 These cyber threats can infect not just your hard drive.
 Cyber threats are becoming more powerful and can take your entire network and result in business disruptions.
 These threats need to be taken seriously as all of us can be a victim.

 If you want more information on how you can protect yourself and your business from Cyber Threats, get in touch with New Zealand Computing Solutions | IT Services and Software.

 What’s your experience regarding cyber threats?

-Let me know and let’s see how we can prevent them.
+Let us know and let’s see how we can prevent them.